SCHW Quantitative Stock Analysis

 Below is Validea's guru fundamental report for CHARLES SCHWAB CORP (SCHW).
-Of the 22 guru strategies we follow, SCHW rates highest using our Twin Momentum Investor model based on the published strategy of Dashan Huang.
-This momentum model looks for a combination of fundamental momentum and price momentum.
+Of the 22 guru strategies we follow, SCHW rates highest using our P/B Growth Investor model based on the published strategy of Partha Mohanram.
+This growth model looks for low book-to-market stocks that exhibit characteristics associated with sustained future growth.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.